Xento/pimatic-easybox/README.md

-pimatic-enigma2
+pimatic-easybox
 =======================

-A plugin for controlling a linux sat receiver with enigma2 or openwebif installed.
+A plugin for detecting devices and missed calls through an Easybox 904x router (maybe other work, too)

 Configuration